celinawong21/WF-ML-Model/README.md

 | {'eta': 0.01, 'n_estimators': 100, 'reg_alpha': 0.01, 'reg_lambda': 1.0}   | 1            | 0.337091 | 0.337091 | 13.715970 |
 | {'eta': 0.01, 'n_estimators': 100, 'reg_alpha': 0.5, 'reg_lambda': 0.0}   | 1            | 0.337091 | 0.337091 | 13.8588046 |
 | {'eta': 0.01, 'n_estimators': 100, 'reg_alpha': 0.5, 'reg_lambda': 0.5}   | 1            | 0.337091 | 0.337091 | 12.984432 |

-* SampleForParameter.csv is used to obtain parameters for the XGB1 model through the grid search method.
-The parameters obtained from the first row of the grid search results, corresponding to Rank 1, will be utilized in the XGB1 model and its versions.

 ```python
 np.random.seed(12345)